wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 ![eBPF traffic flow](../../../images/waf-installation/epbf/ebpf-traffic-flow.png)

+The eBPF solution is designed to monitor traffic using the following protocols:

+* HTTP 1.x or HTTP 2
+* Proxy v1 or Proxy v2

+Traffic may utilize TLS/SSL encryption or plain text data transfer.
+SSL traffic analysis is limited to servers using the shared OpenSSL library (e.g., NGINX, HAProxy) and is not available for servers employing other SSL implementations like Envoy.

 ## How it works

 The Linux operating system comprises the kernel and the user space, where the kernel manages hardware resources and critical tasks, while applications operate in the user space.
 Within this environment, eBPF (Extended Berkeley Packet Filter) enables the execution of custom programs within the Linux kernel, including those focused on security.
 [Read more about eBPF](https://ebpf.io/what-is-ebpf/)